JayKun/space-invaders/README.md

 <a href="junkaiong.com/play/games/index.html?fileName=space_invaders_motion.js">
 Classic Space Invader
 </a>

-2. You could also run the games yourself by downloading the files along with the p5.js libraries.
+2.You could also run the games yourself by downloading the files along with the p5.js libraries.